betheden/hebrew-grammar/content/verb_cohortative.rst

 The Cohortative form looks very similar to the :ref:`verb_imperfect` but functions in the sentence more like an :ref:`verb_imperative`.
-Cohortative verbs appear only in :ref:`person_fist` forms.
+Cohortative verbs appear only in :ref:`person_first` forms.
 (Similarly, imperatives appear only in :ref:`person_second` forms, and
 :ref:`verb_jussive`